moj-analytical-services/iceberg-evaluation/hudi_vs_iceberg/helpers/dummy_database_creator/README.md

 # Creating a dummy database for iceberg and hudi using Glue

+This code adapts the libraries found [here](https://github.com/aws-samples/aws-glue-test-data-generator) to create dummy databases and tables for hudi and iceberg.

 ## Prerequisites

 To run the dummy database creator locally you will need to: